-In this blog, we’ll give you the inside scoop on securing a second mortgage in British Columbia (BC), Canada, and spill the tea on why working with private lenders might be your best bet.
+In this blog, we’ll give you the inside scoop on how to get a second mortgage in British Columbia (BC), Canada, and spill the tea on why working with private lenders might be your best bet.

 After all, in a world where even homeowners need to hustle, it pays to know your options.